 Be aware of restrictions on campfires in whatever region you are.
 If in doubt, avoid making a campfire.
-We’d recommend using a storm cooker, then you can cook anywhere you want.
-Without a doubt, the best ones on the market are Trangia storm cookers.
+You might want to think about bringing a storm cooker with you for cooking.
+They tend to be safe, and are often fine to use – but you should check local laws first.
+We think the best ones on the market are Trangia storm cookers.

 It’s best to stay for only a limited time in each camping spot.
 However in state parks and Wildlife Management Areas, you can often stay for up to two weeks at a time.
 This does vary from place to place though.